ascon/ascon_collection/README.md

   * Authentication algorithms including Message Authentication Codes (MACs) with fixed 128-bit tag size (`Ascon-Mac`, `Ascon-Maca`) and PseudoRandom Functions (PRFs) with variable output lengths (`Ascon-Prf`, `Ascon-Prfa`), as well as a variant for short messages of up to 128 bits (`Ascon-PrfShort`)

-Find the specification of Ascon v1.2 as submitted to NIST LWC and more information here: https://ascon.iaik.tugraz.at/
+Find the specification of Ascon and more information here: https://ascon.isec.tugraz.at/

 Software Implementations